 Our architect has put together a YouTube video of what the school was going to look like when it was finished.
 The video incorporates the colour palette that we chose for the interiors, but the furniture is simply a placeholder; the furniture in the school has more variety, including a range of formal and informal seating options to suit a range of learning needs and styles.
-We love watching this video now the building is complete and we are settled into it.
-We often play this in our Parent Area in the school reception.
+Alternatively, you can check out how the school looks now on this fabulous fly-through, produced for us by the team at Quadrolab.

 Architect's Video Clip:

 Amesbury School is committed to developing a 21st Century Learning environment and providing an environment that caters for the needs of all students.
 Our purpose built 21st Century environment allows us to work flexibly to ensure all children’s learning is engaging, meaningful, personalised, joyful and empowering.

 Our school is a flexible learning environment with strong indoor/outdoor flow, connecting the school buildings with the outdoor learning environment, thereby emphasising the important point that learning happens everywhere.

 We have a hall, library, large meeting room, teachers’ workrooms, media room and parents’ area with coffee making facilities.
 Our grounds include two playgrounds, two courts, a three quarter length soccer pitch and a wetlands area.
 Further outdoor environments are currently being considered.
 The hall has a half size basketball court and hoop, and is marked out for 2 badminton courts.

 The school has been built initially with 5 suites of rooms with each suite being the equivalent space of two traditional classrooms.
 You can see further information regarding furnishings by clicking this link and scrolling down.